About the Prefect Program

 How the Prefect Program Accomplishes its Mission

-The Prefect Program trains experienced students to facilitate optional group study sessions in certain courses in Biology, Chemistry, Computer Science, Economics, Math, Political Science, and Psychology.
+The Prefect Program trains experienced students to facilitate optional group study sessions in certain courses.
 Prefects have taken the course themselves, done well in it, and been approved by the instructor.
 The sessions meet two to three times per week, and combine what-to-learn with how-to-learn strategies.
 Prefects also provide individual assistance to students who request additional help.
 Prefects encourage students to explore their learning in a course through critical thinking and problem-solving.

 Supplemental Instruction (SI), the model on which the Prefect Program is based, is a way of offering optional collaborative learning sessions for participating classes.
 Prefect sessions focus on critical thinking and problem-solving exercises centered on the course material.
 They are scheduled outside of class time, usually in the evening, and they are led by trained student leaders who’ve received the department’s or professor’s stamp of approval.
 All the sessions are free and open to all students enrolled in the class.